Endurance Soccer Training... Building Peak Aerobic Fitness

 Usually that is enough to maintain the aerobic conditioning built up during pre-season preparation.
 One extra session per week is fine also.

-ANaerobic Endurance Soccer Training
+Anaerobic Endurance Soccer Training

 Moving away from aerobic endurance there is another type of endurance very important to you, as a soccer player...